maximus-brown/maximus-brown.github.io/_posts/2021-08-22-DexoWorlds.md

 ---
 layout: post
-title: A fictional galaxy called Veran Way DexoWorlds
+title: A fictional galaxy called Veran Way has made its way onto Cardano blockchain
-description: Individal planets have various properties like color schemes, patterns, rings, moons, life, and more.
+description: The project created by DexoWorlds has individual planets with various properties like color schemes, patterns, rings, moons, life, and more.
-date:   2019-08-15 15:01:35 +0300
+date:   2021-08-22 15:01:35 +0300
 image: '/images/posts/dexoworlds/dexoworlds_9.png'
 tags:   [CNFTs,Cardano]
 ---